 Getting a promotion: How to know it’s the right time

-Win over your bosses (and not only your bosses)
+Win over your bosses (among others)

 How to convince your boss to do an executive education program.